sharkpause/sharkpause/README.md

 - ⚡ Fun fact: ...
 -->

-I am sharkPause, a kid on the internet learning to code
+I am sharkPause, a guy on the internet learning to code

 I'm currently learning to be a backend web developer